vetlekise/hugo-site-azure/src/content/post/multi-environment-terraform/index.md

 }
 ```

-### Why?
-#### Pros
+### Pros
+- It keeps your codebase clean by using a single set of configuration files for all environments, eliminating boilerplate code.
+- Workspaces provide a safe way to manage separate state files for each environment while using the same backend configuration.
-- Managing a single application or self-contained service across multiple environments.
+- You can efficiently manage a single application or service across multiple similar environments from one place.
-- Teams that want to minimize boilerplate and avoid duplicating `variables.tf` files.
-- Workflows where environments are mostly similar, with differences that can be controlled by variables or simple logic.

-#### Cons
+### Cons
-While the workspace pattern keeps your code DRY, it may not work when your needs grow and the differences between environments multiply.
-Your configurations can become filled with complex conditional logic.
-For example, you might start with one conditional.
-But soon, you add a `dev` environment that also needs autoscaling.
-Then `test` needs a specific feature flag.
+- As environments diverge, the code can become cluttered with complex conditional logic (`count`, `for_each`), making it hard to read and maintain.
+- A mistake in the single codebase can potentially affect all environments, as they are not fully isolated at the code level.
+- The pattern is less suitable for managing vastly different environments, as forcing all variations into one set of files leads to overly complicated configurations.

 ### Project Structure
 With workspaces, your directory structure becomes quite simple.
 All your config for the application lives in a single folder: